Jackson Avery

-Jackson Avery, M.D., F.A.C.S. is a fictional character in the ABC prime time medical drama, Grey's Anatomy, portrayed by actor Jesse Williams.
-The character was created by series creator and executive producer, Shonda Rhimes.
-He was introduced in season 6 episode "Invasion" as a surgical resident formerly from Mercy West Medical Center when it merges with Seattle Grace Hospital.
+Jackson Avery, M.D., F.A.C.S., is a fictional character from the ABC medical drama Grey's Anatomy.
+The character was created by series producer Shonda Rhimes, and is portrayed by Jesse Williams.
+He was introduced in the season 6 episode "Invasion" as a surgical resident formerly from Mercy West Medical Center, following its merger with Seattle Grace Hospital.

-Williams initially appeared as a recurring cast member, and was later promoted to a series regular in season 7.
-The character's main storyline involves Jackson trying to achieve success on his own instead of riding on the coattails of his surgeon grandfather's high reputation.
-He specializes in plastic surgery after working with chief Mark Sloan (Eric Dane) in season 7, and later became chief of the department himself.
-Jackson had five relationships with, in order, Lexie Grey (Chyler Leigh), April Kepner (Sarah Drew) Stephanie Edwards, April Kepner (Sarah Drew) (again), Maggie Pierce, Victoria Hughes, Jo Wilson, and April Kepner (Sarah Drew) (again).
-He married Kepner and had two children: a son, Samuel, who died of osteogenesis imperfecta type II, and a daughter named Harriet.
-Avery left Seattle with former spouse April Kepner (Sarah Drew) to run the Catherine Fox foundation.
-On the 400th episode of the show, Jackson returned to Seattle and it was revealed that he and April had rekindled their romantic relationship while living in Boston.
+Williams initially appeared as a recurring cast member and was later promoted to series regular in Season 7.
+Jackson's main storyline involves his efforts to achieve success on his own merit, rather than relying on the legacy of his renowned surgeon grandfather.
+He specializes in plastic surgery after working with chief Mark Sloan (Eric Dane) in Season 7 and later becomes the chief of the department himself.

+Jackson had a series of romantic relationships with several characters, including Lexie Grey (Chyler Leigh), April Kepner (Sarah Drew), Stephanie Edwards (Jerrika Hinton), Maggie Pierce (Kelly McCreary), Victoria Hughes, Jo Wilson (Camilla Luddington), and April Kepner (again).

+Jackson married Kepner and had two children: a son, Samuel, who died of osteogenesis imperfecta type II, and a daughter named Harriet.
+He left Seattle with his former spouse April to run the Catherine Fox Foundation.
+In the show's 400th episode, Jackson returned to Seattle, where it was revealed that he and April had rekindled their romantic relationship while living in Boston.